 Forest Plan Revision

-The Cibola National Forest, with your collaboration, is revising the 1985 Forest Plan for the "mountain districts"—the Sandia, Mountainair, Mount Taylor, and Magdalena Ranger Districts.
+The Cibola National Forest, with your collaboration, is revising the 1985 Forest Plan with amendments for the "mountain districts"—the Sandia, Mountainair, Mount Taylor, and Magdalena Ranger Districts.

-Plan revision begins by assessing the Forest's resources.
-The draft documents (Volumes I & II) below assess the resource conditions, trends, and risks to sustainability of the Cibola National Forest mountain ranger districts.
-The Forest received contributions from the public, government and non-government entities, and tribes on the draft assessment and/or statements of preliminary needs for change to the existing 1985 Cibola Forest Plan during the period April 14 through July 31, 2014.
+Plan revision began by assessing the Forest's resources.
+The updated assessment documents (Volumes I & II) below assess the resource conditions, trends, and risks to sustainability of the Cibola National Forest mountain ranger districts.
+The Forest received contributions from the public, government and non-government entities, and tribes on the draft assessment and statements of preliminary needs for change to the existing 1985 Cibola Forest Plan during the period April 14 through July 31, 2014.

-Because of its length, the draft assessment is posted in seperate volumes below.
-Please click on the below links to access the documents.
-Please note that neither the draft assessment nor the preliminary needs for change statements are decision-making documents.
+Because of its length, the updated assessment is posted in seperate volumes below.
+Please click on the links below to access the documents.
+Please note that neither the assessment nor the preliminary needs for change statements are decision-making documents.

 Key concepts of ecological analyses